 Don't panic!
 The SCOBY you use to start your brew can do whatever she likes.
 She can float, she can sink, she can lay sideways, or she can attach to the new SCOBY forming on top.
 You will get a NEW SCOBY on top of EVERY new brew.
 The new SCOBY will grow to fit the size of whatever size jar you are using.
 If the new SCOBY sinks, it is because she got moved.
 If you move the jar or the SCOBY on top, then the brew will start over with forming another new SCOBY.
 This is okay as well.
 Always go by the taste of your brew and not the SCOBY.
 Keep in mind that your SCOBY will only grow during the fermentation of a new batch.
 The starter SCOBY you add into the jar will stay the same size as when placed in the jar.

-Haha, this is my favorite!
 This happens when you fill your jar a little too full and don't provide enough room for the new SCOBY.
 Or your batch is extra fizzy.
 The scoby will start to climb the neck of the jar and carbonation will push it upwards.
 It's fun to see!
-This is perfectly fine as well, so enjoy the show!
+This is perfectly fine and well!

 - It may not be finished forming.
 As always, taste test your brew to know when it is ready.
 This is much more important than the SCOBY.
 But most often if you allow the brew to ferment a few more days it will get thicker and the brew will get less sweet.